-Commonwealth Medicine's personnel, programs and partnerships present our medical school with an unmatched opportunity to accelerate and amplify our impact across populations, state lines and national borders.
-By supporting the evolution and transformation of Commonwealth Medicine, we can take full advantage of a strategic asset that can have a lasting impact at scale.
-In the years ahead, we will ensure that our academic departments such as Population and Quantitative Health Sciences are connected to and aligned with Commonwealth Medicine's programmatic offerings.
+- Partner with key stakeholders to develop recruitment plans for the following strategic initiatives: Program in Human Genetics and Evolutionary Biology, a Human Genetic Disease Modeling Core, New Opportunity Fund, Integrated Biomarker Core, preclinical development concierge program (RAPID)/Advanced Therapeutics Initiative, and the Collaborative in Health Equity - Begin to launch IDPs for employees and an enhanced diversity training and recruitment strategy - Continue the silent phase of the new UMMS capital campaign and prepare for the public phase of the campaign of a strategic asset that can have a lasting impact at scale.
+In the years ahead, we will ensure that our academic departments such as Population & Quantitative Health Sciences are connected to and aligned with Commonwealth Medicine's programmatic offerings.
 Similarly, we will work with Commonwealth Medicine to leverage its access to large population health data sets to transform our clinical, translational and population-based research efforts.